-SUB-SECTOR NAME MEAT RETAILING SCOPE OF WORK The meat retailing sector focuses on producing and supplying meat products to meet customer needs, and further processing and value-adding to meat products to meet demands for pre-prepared and pre-cooked products.
+Sub-Sector Name Meat Retailing Scope of Work The meat retailing sector focuses on producing and supplying meat products to meet customer needs, and further processing and value-adding to meat products to meet demands for pre-prepared and pre-cooked products.
 There is a growing interest in the provenance of livestock such as grass fed and free range.
 Meat retailers increasingly provide food preparation, storage and cooking advice to customers, in response to a growing resurgence of interest in home cooking and non-traditional meat dishes.
 There is also a growing trend towards further processing and supplying meat products from a variety of different animal species, including poultry, game meat, rabbits and native animals, and combining meat with other food products to produce specific product to meet local needs.
-The meat retailing sector is facing increasing regulation particularly in food safety and quality assurance (QA).
+The meat retailing sector is facing increasing regulation, particularly in food safety and quality assurance (QA).
 There are changes in work organisation and work arrangements, including longer opening hours, and increasing skills demands in technology, food safety, QA, workplace health and safety, marketing, customer service and finances.
-ENTERPRISES Meat retailers in Australia include traditional independent butchers, supermarkets, butcher shop chains, and gourmet and specialist retail meat outlets.
+Many meat retailers are diversifying their businesses to provide whole meal solutions; pre-cooked or partially cooked meals; grocery, bakery and consumable items, and café-style dining options.
+There is also increasing evidence of food trucks and pop-up restaurants.
+These trends will have an impact on the range of skills required.
+Retailers are also adopting alternative forms of packaging such as vacuum- seal pouches and thermoform, packaging that offers shelf-life advantages and novel display opportunities, and packaging that includes stronger plastic materials that are puncture-resistant.
+Enterprises Meat retailers in Australia include traditional independent butchers, supermarkets, butcher shop chains, and gourmet and specialist retail meat outlets.
 There are about 3,000 individual enterprises, and most of these are represented through their peak body, the Australian Meat Industry Council (AMIC).
-GEOGRAPHICAL LOCATION Meat retailing enterprises are located in nearly every community across Australia.
-AUTOMATION AND DIGITISATION There is a growing trend towards the use of electronic financial systems, and increasing impact of information technologies particularly on marketing and supply of products, e.g. using the Internet and social media.
+Geographical Location Meat retailing enterprises are located in nearly every community across Australia.
+Automation and Digitisation There is a growing trend towards the use of electronic financial systems, and increasing impact of information technologies, particularly on marketing and supply of products, e.g. using the internet and social media.